eamonwong/YouTube-Downloader/README.md

 - Download Preferences:
   - Allow users to specify download preferences, such as choosing between video and audio-only downloads.

-## Acknowledgments

-This project was born out of the need for a simple and efficient YouTube video downloader.
-Special thanks to the open-source community and the developers behind the libraries used in this project.

 Enjoy downloading your YouTube videos hassle-free with YouTube-Downloader!
 Happy downloading!